AurelieLevy/TWEB_ToDoProject/README.md

 It is downloadable for Mac, Windows, Android and iOS <a href="https://www.wunderlist.com/fr/download/">here</a>.

 This project is a gamification of the use of Wunderlist.
 When you finished a task, you win more or less coins, allowing you to buy images.
-The project is separate into two application : A frontend client made using angular and a server.
+The project is separate into two application : A frontend client made using angularjs and a server.

 ## Server